Applications for the 25/26 school year are now open! Submit today!

 Teacher Residency

 SCOE’s Teacher Residency Program is an innovative teacher preparation program built upon an accelerated course of study centered around a yearlong student teaching placement at a single school site.
 Our mission is to develop and retain credentialed teachers from diverse backgrounds who foster respect, inclusion and equity in students, classrooms and the community.
-SCOE’s School of Education’s Teacher Residency Program is built upon a partnership between Pacific Oaks College and Capital Region school districts and charters.
+SCOE’s School of Education’s Teacher Residency Program collaborates with two Institutes of Higher Education — Pacific Oaks College and Teacher’s College of San Joaquin.

 Program Highlights